Experimental Characterization of Bulk Micromegas for Development of Active Target Time Projection Chamber for Nuclear Astrophysics Studies: Micromegas Characterization

-We determined the gain for $\alpha$ tracks using the method described in Section \ref{gg}.
-For 5.48~MeV $\alpha$ particles in Ar+CO$_2$ (90:10) and Ar+iC$_4$H$_{10}$ (95:5) at atmospheric pressure, the Micromegas provides effective gains between $\sim$10 and 110 for amplification fields of 17-30~kV/cm, as shown in figure~\ref{gain_alpha}.
-The exponential rise of gain with field and the systematically higher gain in Ar+iC$_4$H$_{10}$ are consistent with expectations for Penning-enhanced argon–isobutane mixtures~\cite{Sahin2010}.
-The absolute gain values are comparable to those reported for Micromegas with similar geometries and operating pressures in Ar-based mixtures~\cite{Dafni2009}, but remain below the higher gains obtained in configurations employing additional preamplification stages or operated at larger amplification fields~\cite{Cortesi2016,Koshchiy2020}.
+The results of the numerical simulation led to determination of the gas gain for the $\alpha$-particles.
+The number of primary electrons, $N_p$, was determined from the collected charge on the readout strips, simulated by the hydrodynamic model, as no multiplication was considered in the simulation (illustrated in figure~\ref{sim_charge}).
+The collected charge, $Q_{col}$, in terms of ADC channel was obtained from the integrated ADC counts (shown in figure~\ref{pulse_profile}) which can be converted to charge using the calibration data.
+The gas gain of the Micromegas setup, estimated for 5.48~MeV $\alpha$-particles in Ar + CO$_2$ (90:10) and Ar + i-C$_4$H$_{10}$ (95:5) at atmospheric pressure, is depicted in figure~\ref{gain_alpha}.
+It can be found that the prototype provided effective gains between 10 and 110 for amplification field range 17-30~kV/cm.
+The exponential rise of gain with field and the systematically higher gain in Ar + i-C$_4$H$_{10}$ are consistent with expectations for Penning-enhanced Ar–i-C$_{4}$H$_{10}$ mixtures~\cite{Sahin2010}.
+The absolute gain values follow trends similar to those reported for Micromegas operated in Ar-based mixtures~\cite{Dafni2009}, but remain below the higher gains obtained in configurations employing additional pre-amplification stages or operated at larger amplification fields~\cite{Cortesi2016,Koshchiy20}.